KWDB/docs/en/quickstart/install-kaiwudb/quickstart-docker.md

 When deploying KWDB using scripts, the system verifies configuration files, runtime environment, hardware setup, and software dependencies.
 The deployment will proceed with a warning if hardware requirements are not met, but will abort with error messages if required software dependencies are missing.

-Deployment logs are saved in the `log` directory within `kaiwudb_install`.
+Deployment logs are saved in the `log` directory within `kwdb_install`.
 The system creates `/etc/kaiwudb/` and places the Docker Compose configuration file `docker-compose.yml` at `/etc/kaiwudb/script/`.
 For custom configurations of the startup flags and CPU resources, see [Cluster Configuration](../../deployment/cluster-config/cluster-config-docker.md).

 #### Prerequisites